DevExpress-Examples/asp-net-core-dashboard-export-all-items/readme.md

 ## Client

-On the client, the [ViewerApiExtensionOptions.onDashboardTitleToolbarUpdated](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.ViewerApiExtensionOptions#js_devexpress_dashboard_viewerapiextensionoptions_ondashboardtitletoolbarupdated) event is handled to modify the [dashboard title](https://docs.devexpress.com/Dashboard/117383/web-dashboard/ui-elements-and-customization/ui-elements/dashboard-title) and add the custom export button in it.
+On the client, the [ViewerApiExtensionOptions.onDashboardTitleToolbarUpdated](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.ViewerApiExtensionOptions#js_devexpress_dashboard_viewerapiextensionoptions_ondashboardtitletoolbarupdated) event is handled to modify the [dashboard title](https://docs.devexpress.com/Dashboard/117383/web-dashboard/ui-elements-and-customization/ui-elements/dashboard-title) and add the custom export button to it.
 This functionality is encapsulated into a custom [dashboard extension](https://docs.devexpress.com/Dashboard/117543/web-dashboard/ui-elements-and-customization/extensions-overview) (the [ExportAllItemsExtension.js](/CS/AspNetCoreDashboard_ExportAllItems/wwwroot/js/ExportAllItemsExtension.js) file).

 To perform the export operation, the client sends a GET request to a custom Export Controller.